 – Employee Efficiency.
 If one of your workers is constantly working remotely, how can you be sure that they’re getting all their work done?
 Having a workforce that constantly works remotely does not always bring benefits or success.
 Be sure to check their progress and when they last accessed certain documents to make sure you are getting the most out of your team.

 At Matrix, we act as your ‘outsourced IT department’, providing help to businesses in Portsmouth, Fareham, Southampton and across the Hampshire region.
 To find out more on how working remotely will affect your specific business, please contact a member of our team on 01329 888444.
-Alternatively, email us at firstname.lastname@example.org or complete the consultation form on our new website: https://www.mtxit.com.
+Alternatively, Click here to email us or complete the consultation form on our new website: https://mtxit.com.

 There are always new and evolving threats of cybersecurity in the IT world.
 Recently, the National Cyber Security Centre and the National Crime Agency released their annual reports, which outlines the main causes and problems of cybersecurity and how this will evolve in the future.
 Here are the main threats.